genomicepidemiology/mlst/README.md

 used by the program but also contains the different MLST schemes provided and what to write in the commandline to use a particular shceme.

 Perlbrew is used to manage isolated perl environments.
-To install it run:
+To install it run
 ```bash
 bash brew.sh
 ```

-This will installed Perl 5.23 in the Home folder, along with CPAN minus as package manager.
+This will install Perlbrew with Perl 5.10, along with CPAN minus as package manager.
 Blast will also be installed when running brew.sh if BlastAll and FormatDB are not already installed and place in the user's path.
 After running brew.sh and installing Blast add this command to the end of your ~/bash_profile to add BlastAll and FormatDB to the user's path